open-telemetry/opentelemetry-js/packages/opentelemetry-metrics/README.md

 ### Value Observer

 Choose this kind of metric when only last value is important without worry about aggregation.
-The callback can return either nothing or promise to support async operation.
+The callback can be sync or async.

 ```js
 const { MeterProvider } = require('@opentelemetry/metrics');